finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var code = "code_example";  // string | The code of the Transaction Portfolio.
 Together with the scope this uniquely identifies              the Transaction Portfolios. var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to list the TimeVariant properties decorated on Custodian Accounts.
 Defaults to the current LUSID              system datetime if not specified. (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing custodian accounts; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results.
 For example, to filter on the Custodian Account type, specify \"code eq '001'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
 These must have the format {domain}/{scope}/{code}, for example 'CustodianAccount/system/Name'. (optional)